google/shell-encryption/README.md

 ### Montgomery Integers

-This library is implemented in `montgomery.h`.
+This library is implemented in `montgomery.(cch|h)`.
 At the lowest level is a library that represents modular integers in Montgomery form, which speeds up the repeated use of the modulo operator.
-This library supports 64-bit integers, meaning that it can support a modulus of up to 30-bits.
+This library supports 128-bit integers, meaning that it can support a modulus of up to 126 bits.
 For larger modulus sizes, the higher levels of the stack can be parameterized with a different type (such as a BigInteger).
 Montgomery integers require several parameters in addition to the modulus to perform the modular operations efficiently.
 These